Could High Protein Diet Cause Diabetes?

 What’s going on here?

 The reason this is occurring is because protein restriction causes a reduction in the circulating levels of GHR-IGF-1 activity in the body.
-It’s this activity that helps with the reduction of many age-related diseases, so by decreasing protein intake when you are of a moderate age, you can gain extra protection against these diseases.
+This activity helps reduce many age-related diseases, so by decreasing protein intake when you are of moderate age, you can gain extra protection against these diseases.

-As you get older however, your protein needs may go up in order to continually be able to produce new and healthy cells.
-So at that point in your life, you need to be focusing on bringing your protein intake up higher.
+As you get older, however, your protein needs may go up to continually be able to produce new and healthy cells.
+So, at that point in your life, you need to focus on increasing your protein intake.

-One additional point that was raised in the study that is interesting to know is that when subjects consumed plant based protein sources rather than animal based protein sources in that median age group, the detrimental effects of a higher protein diet were cancelled out.
+One additional point that was raised in the study that is interesting to know is that when subjects consumed plant-based protein sources rather than animal-based protein sources in that median age group, the detrimental effects of a higher protein diet were canceled out.

-So really, it appears that a high protein meat focused diet is what is really leading the way to problems here.
+So, really, it appears that a high protein meat-focused diet is what is leading the way to problems here.